Short History of the PA profession in the UK

 • Apprenticeships: 36 months (3 years)

-There is a National PA Curriculum which is owned by the Faculty of Physician Associates and quality assured by the General Medical Council.
+There is a National PA Curriculum which is owned by PA Schools Council (PASC) and quality assured by the General Medical Council.
 Higher Education Institutions providing PA education are asked to complete an annual self-assessment questionnaire administered by the GMC.
 This is to demonstrate that they are meeting the educational standards set by the GMC.
 The GMC also visit all HEIs who run PA programmes.

 Professional Licensure